 Our translational studies focus on uncovering biomarkers for macrophage activation syndrome (MAS) and understanding the relation of genetic differences in MAS patients to cell function.
 Our studies also examine the use of a novel imaging agent to assess disease in mouse models of arthritis.

 SapC-DOPS is a reagent that targets stressed cells.
 We are using it to determine if, through the addition of a fluorophore, we can image arthritis earlier in animals than can be done with macroscopic scoring.
 This novel technology provides the sensitivity required to assess arthritic disease onset and progression in live subjects.
 This line of research may eventually provide a means for targeted local delivery of therapeutic biologics.
-These studies are being done in conjunction with Xiaoyang Qi, PhD, (human genetics) and Matthew Flick, PhD (experimental hematology).
+These studies are being done in conjunction with Xiaoyang Qi, PhD, (UC Cancer Biology).